sentryco/SplitViewKit/README.md

 - When going to compact mode.
 Widths are not updated (currently orientation change only updates this)
 - Look for an event that is called when we go into different compact / regular modes etc
 - Test to see if macOS works out of the box
+- improve doc with cursor
+- Add ability to pass columnwidths in the init
+- Clean up the readme a bit
+- Try not setting column width for ipad. see if OS adjusts it etc? 👈 might solve the issue regarding compact mode event detection etc
+- Look into using TupleView ?